wind-to-hydrogen-toolkit/wind-to-hydrogen-toolkit.github.io/index.md

 #### Theses

+1. Brondolin, T. (2024). *Power to hydrogen to power: thermodynamic and economic assessment of an Electrolyser - Hydrogen turbine system*.
+Master's Thesis.
+University of Padua.
+Available at: <https://hdl.handle.net/20.500.12608/75524>.

 1. Albarello, A. (2023). *Optimisation of Battery and Electrolyzer size for a Wind-to-Hydrogen Plant*.
 Master’s Thesis.
 University of Padua.
 Available at: <https://hdl.handle.net/20.500.12608/47279>.

 1. Magro, L. (2022). *A techno-economic analysis of a hybrid offshore wind-hydrogen plant*.
 Master’s Thesis.
 University of Padua.
 Available at: <https://hdl.handle.net/20.500.12608/36748>.